devleaks/divelog/README.md

 ## Issues ##

 Importing CSV files has not been extensively tested.
 Issues remains and will be addressed in future releases.
+If sticking to stated rules above, should work smoothly.
+But exceptions are not handled.